wilkerlucio/pathom/README.md

 To get a bit beyond just reading the map, we add some information that is not part of the current entity map, this same pattern often applies to read information from an external source, related information and many more.

+Note: the entity key is dynamic, `::p/continue` is the default, but you can change by setting the `::p/entity-key` param at the environment.
+I recommend you to keep the default, `pathom` will set `::p/entity-key` to `::p/entity` by default, you should use that when doing recursive calls, see an example at `join` section.

 ### Map reader

 Reading keys from maps is probably the most common pattern of reading, and to support that with ease `pathom` provides